 [*Update: Sadly, Pacific Venus stopped sailing after its final voyage ended on Jan.
 4, 2023.
 Ship owner Japan Cruise Line announced on Nov.
 1, 2022 that it will pull out of the cruise ship business entirely after the Pacific Venus completes its New Year’s 2023 cruise to Okinawa and Amami Oshima.
 As of Jan.
 2023, still no word on the fate of the ship.]

-In spring 2025, a new cruise ship ordered by NYK Cruises will arrive in Yokohama and maybe replace Asuka II.
+In spring 2025, a new cruise ship to be named Asuka III ordered by NYK Cruises will arrive in Yokohama and join (not replace) Asuka II.
 Not to be upstaged, Mitsui O.S.K. announced plans to build two new cruise ships with the first ship to be delivered in 2027.
 Still unknown if the current and aging Nippon Maru will be replaced by the new ship(s).
 Mitsui also expressed its desire to cater to international passengers in the future.

 Cruise ships are defined as passenger ships for leisure or vacation purposes instead of transportation like on ferries.
 They are floating resort hotels with private cabins for overnight and longer cruises.
 They have dining rooms, restaurants, cafes, lounges, amusement facilities, recreational activities, and live entertainment.

 They mainly go on “closed loop” cruises, meaning that they start and end at the same port.
 Sometimes they go on one-way cruises such as from Hakodate to Yokohama.

 Cruise ships are not to be confused with ocean liners which were mainly for regularly scheduled transportation across oceans.
 Ocean liners like Hikawa Maru, Argentina Maru, and SS President Cleveland are long gone from Japan due to air travel from the 1960s.